NameIes/python-rat/README.md

 npm install
 ```
 ### Configuring client
-For configuring, change parameters at the bottom of `main.js`.
+For configuring, change parameters in the `enviroment` file.

 `server_url` - `string` - Link to server with django application.